mskf1383/pashmak/README.md

 # Eval

-you can run pashmak code from string.
+You can run pashmak code from string.

-look at this example:
+Look at this example:

 ```bash
 mem 'println "hello world from string"'; eval ^;
 ```

-output:
+Output:

 ```
 hello world from string
 ```

-this code is runed from a string
+This code is runed from a string

-look at this example:
+Look at this example:

 ```bash
 $code;